Gastroesophageal Reflux Disease (GERD) (cont.)

 Since acid reflux is more common after meals, heartburn is more common after meals.
 Heartburn is also more common when individuals lie down because without the effects of gravity, reflux occurs more easily, and acid is returned to the stomach more slowly.
 Many patients with GERD are awakened from sleep by heartburn.

-Episodes of heartburn may occur infrequently or frequently, but episodes tend to happen periodically.
-This means that the episodes are more frequent or severe for a period of several weeks or months, and then they become less frequent or severe or even absent for several weeks or months.
+Episodes of heartburn tend to happen periodically.
+This means that the episodes are more frequent or severe for a period of several weeks or months, and then become less frequent or severe or even absent for several weeks or months.
 This periodicity of symptoms provides the rationale for intermittent treatment in patients with GERD who do not have esophagitis.
 Nevertheless, heartburn is a life-long problem, and it almost always returns.

 Regurgitation is the appearance of refluxed liquid in the mouth.
 In most patients with GERD, usually only small quantities of liquid reach the esophagus, and the liquid remains in the lower esophagus.
 Occasionally in some patients with GERD, larger quantities of liquid, sometimes containing food, are refluxed and reach the upper esophagus.

 At the upper end of the esophagus is the upper esophageal sphincter (UES).
 The UES is a circular ring of muscle that is very similar in its actions to the LES.
 That is, the UES prevents esophageal contents from backing up into the throat.
 When small amounts of refluxed liquid and/or foods get past the UES and enter the throat, there may be an acid taste in the mouth.
 If larger quantities breach the UES, patients may suddenly find their mouths filled with the liquid or food.
 What's more, frequent or prolonged regurgitation can lead to acid-induced erosions of the teeth.